dartmouth-cs52/dartmouth-cs52.github.io/lectures/13_sessions_auth/index_slides.md

 * so maybe cookies have problems
 * and we don't have enough control
 * but we like javascript everything now right?
-* accessed only thorugh javascripty
+* accessed only through javascripty goodness
 * still per origin - can't read another domains storage